Rare Ty Cobb tobacco-brand baseball cards found

-LOS ANGELES Seven rare, identical Ty Cobb baseball cards more than a century old were found weeks ago inside a torn paper bag on the floor of a house, marking one of the most remarkable discoveries in the world of sports collectables, an expert said on Thursday.
+LOS ANGELES, March 3 Seven rare, identical Ty Cobb baseball cards more than a century old were found weeks ago inside a torn paper bag on the floor a house, marking one of the most remarkable discoveries in the world of sports collectables, a leading expert in California said on Thursday.

 What sets apart the newly dubbed "Lucky 7" cards is that in addition to a portrait of the American League great emblazoned on the front, his name is printed with a tobacco ad on the back - matching a design found on just 15 other Cobb cards previously known to exist.

-The collection as a whole is worth "well into seven figures," said Joe Orlando, president of Professional Sports Authenticator, or PSA, in Newport Beach, California, who verified and graded them.
-He called the find "unprecedented."
+The collection as a whole is worth more than $1 million, said Joe Orlando, president of Professional Sports Authenticator (PSA) in Newport Beach, California, who with other experts has verified and graded the find.

 "When you factor in rarity, value, quantity and quality, it can be argued this is the single greatest baseball card find the hobby has ever witnessed," said Rick Snyder, an authorized PSA dealer in South Carolina who was the first to examine them.